 Jaime Shearn Coanis a writer and PhD Candidate in English at The Graduate Center, CUNY.
 He currently serves as a Mellon Digital Publics Fellow at The Center for the Humanities, and lectures in the Department of Drama, Theatre, and Dance at Queens College.
 He has written and published widely.

 Former Collective Members and Interns

 Adelaide/Matthew Dicken is a non-binary Pisces transwoman theatre-maker and resource-mover of European descent living in a collective home in Flatbush, Brooklyn.
 She organizes in grassroots abolitionist movements committed to mutual aid for incarcerated queer and trans people of color, freeing criminalized survivors, and building support structures towards economic self-determination for people working for trans & disability justice.

 Jay Toole is an activist and storyteller with over fifteen years of experience organizing around LGBT homelessness issues, and forty years of experience navigating homelessness herself in NYC.
 From 2002-2012, Jay was a co-founder and Shelter Director at Queers for Economic Justice (QEJ), which became the first LGBT organization to facilitate support groups for queer individuals within the NYC shelter system.

 Elliott Maya was a community outreach intern for the NYC TOHP.
 They are a black nonbinary writer who graduated from Grinnell College with an undergraduate degree in English; gender, women’s, and sexuality studies; and American studies.
 Their research focuses on the lives and well-being of black trans women, black butch women, and black non-binary individuals.

 Ric interned with the NYC TOHP.
-They graduated from Grinnell College and currently work for a queer youth advocacy nonprofit in Iowa.
+She graduated from Grinnell College and currently works for a queer youth advocacy nonprofit in Iowa.